krschroeder/baseframe_js/readme.md

 ### Class Set-up for using `LibraryExtend` ###

-Each class just needs to have the following properties set on it
+Each Plugin class has the following properties set on it.

 ```javascript
     class YourClass {